Medical student fitness to practise

 Expelling students on health grounds

 In exceptional circumstances, medical schools and universities may expel students on health grounds.
-This approach is consistent with adverse physical or mental health being a reason for impairment when the GMC applies the test of fitness to practise to applicants for registration and may therefore be a reason for the GMC refusing registration.
+This approach is consistent with a health condition being a reason for impairment when the GMC applies the test of fitness to practise to applicants for registration and may therefore be a reason for the GMC refusing registration.
 This differs from the GMC’s fitness to practise processes, as registered doctors cannot be removed from the register on purely health grounds, although they can be suspended indefinitely from the register in certain circumstances.
 But medical students are not registered doctors – they are training to join a profession and therefore it may be necessary to remove them from the course to protect patients.

 The difference in a student fitness to practise context is that it does not involve a decision to erase someone from the medical register and therefore remove their ability to practise the profession.
 Ultimately, a decision whether to expel a student on health grounds is a matter for the medical school.
 Such a decision would result in expulsion from a particular medical course and it would only be appropriate where it was deemed by the medical school to be a necessary step to protect the public.
 It would not prevent a student from being able to apply to re-join another medical course in the future, providing the public protection concerns have been addressed.